openucx/ucc/docs/doxygen/events.md

 ### Triggered Operations

-Triggered operations enable posting of operations on an event.
+Triggered operations enable the posting of operations on an event.
 For triggered operations, the team should be configured with event-driven execution.
 The collection operations is defined by the interface @ref ucc\_collective\_triggered\_post.

-Ordering: The ordering for triggered operations are established via tags.
+The operations are launched on the event.
+So, there is no order established by the library.
+If user desires an order for the triggered operations, the user should provide the tag for matching the collective operations.

 ### Interaction between an User Thread and Event-driven UCC

-The figure shows the interaction between applications threads and the UCC library configured with event-driven teams.
-In this example scenario, we assume that the UCC team is configured with two events queues - one for post operations and one for completions.
+The figure shows the interaction between application threads and the UCC library configured with event-driven teams.
+In this example scenario, we assume that the UCC team are configured with two events queues - one for post operations and one for completions.

+(1) The application initializes the collective operation when it knows the control parameters of the collective such as buffer addresses, lengths, and participants of the collective.
+The data need not be ready as it posts the collective operation which will be triggered on an event.
+For example, the event here is the completion of compute by the application.

+(2) When the application completes the compute, it posts the UCC\_EVENT\_COMPUTE\_COMPLETE event to the execution engine.

+(3) The library thread polls the event queue and triggers the operations that are related to the compute event.

+(4) The library posts the UCC\_EVENT\_POST\_COMPLETE event to the event queue.

+(5) On completion of the collective operation, the library posts UCC\_EVENT\_COLLECTIVE\_COMPLETE event to the completion event queue.

 (1) The application initializes the collective operation, when it ready.
 Also it posts the collective operation which will be triggered on an event.
 For example,